 In the lecture phase (April 20 to June 8), fundamental database components (storage, compression, operators) are presented and eventually implemented by each group independently.
 Getting started is eased by given interfaces and test cases.
 We deepen our understanding of C++, the overall architecture, and database knowledge with code reviews and by discussing different implementation ideas.

 We work on a larger code base in the project phase (starting June 8).
 We implement new components advised by the teaching staff, which will give you feedback during weekly meetings.
 Here, we focus on different advanced optimization techniques.
 We can profit from existing test cases (>90% test coverage) and benchmark suites.
-Since the complexity of our database systems impedes getting a complete overview of the code base within a few weeks, we focus on isolating achievable problems and providing them as project topics.
+Since the complexity of our database system impedes getting a complete overview of the code base within a few weeks, we focus on isolating achievable problems and providing them as project topics.
 Thus, you can experience to familiarize yourself with a complex system with the help and advice of the teaching staff.

 This seminar is a perfect choice if you want to